oneapi-src/oneAPI-samples/Libraries/oneVPL/dpcpp-blur/README.md

 oneVPL and blurs each frame with DPC++ by using SYCL kernel, and writes the decoded output to `out.bgra` in BGRA format.

-If the oneAPI DPC++ Compiler is not found the blur operation will be disabled.
+If the oneAPI DPC++ Compiler is not found, the blur operation will be disabled.